heyjessi/thunderwear/DESIGN.md

 - php tables
 - list out all the static clothing types, and also the temperature ranges

+In short, the server receives an HTTP request and a location from the mobile app and outputs a list of clothes suited for the current weather by the google maps and weatherbit APIs as well as from a SQL database.

+First, the mobile app sends the server a POST request that contains JSON information taken from the location "search" bar in the app.
+Then, Python receives said information and uses it as the argument in the weather function.

+The weather function first takes in the argument and via the google maps api, converts it to its specific latitude and longitude coordinates.
+Then, it stores the weather code and high and low temperature for the day via the weatherbit daily api and then proceeds to call the weatherbit hourly api.

+From here, the core of the algorithm is dependent

 ## logo

 We wanted to design a simple, clean, easily recognizable, yet unique logo.
 Combining a cloud, sun, and clothes hanger, we designed a logo that encapsulates the functionality and purpose of Thunderwear.
 The logo was designed using the online service [Canva](https://www.canva.com/).